msollami/clique/README.md

-# Readme
+# Clique

 ## About

-This is a randomized algorithm for computing a lower bound on the clique number of a graph.
+A package of algorithms for computing lowers bound on the clique numbers of graphs.

 * DCS = "Deterministic Clique Search"
 * DHCS = "Deterministic Hyperclique Search"